awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 #### String<a name="HowItWorks.DataTypes.String"></a>

 Strings are Unicode with UTF\-8 binary encoding\.
-The length of a string must be greater than zero and is constrained by the maximum DynamoDB item size limit of 400 KB\.
+The minimum length of a string can be zero, if the attribute is not used as a key for an index or table, and is constrained by the maximum DynamoDB item size limit of 400 KB\.

 The following additional constraints apply to primary key attributes that are defined as type string:
 + For a simple primary key, the maximum length of the first attribute value \(the partition key\) is 2048 bytes\.